RoboticsTeam4904/FirstRepo/README.md

 # FirstRepo
 Educational Repo for New Members

-Add your name below on a new branch, create a pull request into master, and request Brandon or Daniel as a reviewer.
+Add your name to `humans_of_4904.md` on a new branch, create a pull request into `main`, and request your team leads as a reviewer.
 Everything except the pull request + review request should be done via git on the command line.
-- Daniel (example)
-- Navon
-- Alexis

 # Useful git and github tips: